AmgadHasan/rag-guardrail/README.md

 - **POST /answer** – Submit a question and get answers and relevant chunks.
 - The service returns the answer and the source snippets used.

+## Index Configs

+We compared two indexing configs:
+1. cosine similiarity with k=7
+2. cosine similiarity with k=3

+We found that 1 was more expensive (num of tokens) and slower (higher latency) compared to 2, while not affecting the accuracy of the output much.
+Most of the needed snippets were in the top 2 results.
+This is mostly because the corpus is small (less than 20 snippets total) and diverse enough.
+Additionally, the smaller context allowed the model to focus more on the correct information and prevent [context rot](https://research.trychroma.com/context-rot) especially since we're using a small LLM (llama3.1-8b).

+We decided to use `k = 3` going forward

 ## Guardrail

 We've implemented a denylist as a form of a guardaril mechanism.
 The list is implemented as a txt file, where each line contains a prohibited term.
 We perform a substring match on the lowercase query against each denylist term.